jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

   (2) The territorial authority must facilitate the scheme board and its members in operating scheme collection and traffic monitoring infrastructure.
   (1) This section applies to a local authority that is not a member of a scheme.
   (2) The local authority must undertake any land transport activity investment funded by a scheme’s revenue in accordance with an investment agreement reached under section 65ZB(1) or (2).
-  (1) This section applies to the Agency, and any local authority (or, if the scheme is in Auckland, Auckland Transport) specified in an order made under section 65H.
+  (1) This section applies to the Agency, and any local authority specified in an order made under section 65H.
   (2) The powers in this section do not apply to a private road (within the meaning of section 315 of the Local Government Act 1974).
   (3) An entity to which this section applies has the powers listed in subsections (4) to (6)—
     (a) for the purposes of implementing or operating a time of use charging scheme established under section 65H; and